sandstreamdev/std/is/normal.md

 ## Questions

-- How to check is a given value is in 0 to 1 inclusive range?
+- How to check if a given value is in 0 to 1 inclusive range?